rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/monitoring/viewing-metrics/_index.md

 Rancher determines which users can access the new Grafana instance, as well as the objects they can view within it, by validating them against the user's [cluster or project roles]({{< baseurl >}}/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/).
 In other words, a user's access in Grafana mirrors their access in Rancher.

-### Accessing Grafana from the Grafana Instance
+When you go to the Grafana instance, you will be logged in with the username `admin` and the password `admin`.
+If you log out and log in again, you will be prompted to change your password.
+You will only be able to log in to the Grafana instance if you have access to view the same metrics in Rancher.
+So for example, if your Rancher permissions are scoped to the project level, you won't be able to see cluster-level metrics in Grafana.

-1. From the **Global** view, navigate to the cluster that you want to access Grafana.
+### Accessing the Cluster-level Grafana Instance

-1. From the main navigation bar, choose **Apps**.
-In versions prior to v2.2.0, choose **Catalog Apps** on the main navigation bar.
+1. From the **Global** view, navigate to a cluster that has monitoring enabled.

-1. Find the application based on what level of metrics you want to view:
+1. Go to the **System** project view.
+This project is where the cluster-level Grafana instance runs.

-   - **Cluster Level**: Find the `cluster-monitoring` application.
+1. Click **Apps.** In versions prior to v2.2.0, choose **Catalog Apps** on the main navigation bar.

-   - **Project Level**: Find the `project-monitoring` application.
+1. Go to the `cluster-monitoring` application.

-1. Click the `/index.html` link.
-You will be redirected to a new webpage for Grafana, which shows metrics for either the cluster or project depending on which application you selected.
+1. In the `cluster-monitoring` application, there are two `/index.html` links: one that leads to a Grafana instance and one that leads to a Prometheus instance.
+Click the first `/index.html` link, and you will be redirected to a new webpage for Grafana, which shows metrics for the cluster.

 1. Sign in to Grafana.
 The default username is `admin` and the default password is `admin`.
 For security, Rancher recommends changing the default password after logging in.